 We will now prove Theorem 1 by analyzing the minimum resistance trees using the above lemmas.
 We first show that the state D is not stochastically stable.
-Suppose, by way of contradiction, that there exists a minimum resistance tree T rooted at the state D. Then there exists an edge in the tree T of the form $z \to D$ for some state $z \in C^0$.
-The resistance of this edge is c and the resistance of the opposing edge $D \to z$ (not in the tree T) is strictly less than n.
-Note that the only way the resistance of this opposing edge $D \to z = [\bar{a}, \bar{u}]$ could equal n is if $\bar{u}i = 0$ for all $i \in N$.
-By interdependence, this is not possible for all $z \in C^0$.
+Suppose, by way of contradiction, that there exists a minimum resistance tree T rooted at the state D. Then there exists an edge in the tree T of the form $z \to D$ for some state $z \in C^0$ and the resistance of this edge is c.
 Create a new tree T' rooted at z by removing the edge $z \to D$ from T and adding the edge $D \to z$.
+The latter has resistance at most n < c.
 Therefore